Agentic systems interpret underspecified instructions

 Indeterminism obscures the real difference

 Counterintuitively, indeterminism hides the deeper issue rather than revealing it.
 Because outputs vary across runs, people attribute the variation to randomness — "it's stochastic" — and reach for familiar tools: temperature tuning, retries, sampling strategies.
-This provides a comfortable framework that avoids confronting the real difference from traditional programming.
+The stochastic framing is comfortable precisely because it avoids confronting the real difference from traditional programming.

 If LLMs were deterministic, you'd get one stable output for a given prompt — but you'd have to ask: why this interpretation and not any of the other equally valid ones?
 That question forces you to see that the specification language doesn't have the same semantics as a formal programming language.
 The indeterminism lets you avoid that question by explaining everything as noise.